xcheng85/cpp-prep/src/cuda/intro.md

 5. kernel launch: async, hence need sync primitives
 6. debugging and profiling

+### GPU Arch

+thread hieracrchy

+warp/block scheduling: block is on 1 SM, which is deviced by warp size

+CUDA core: SP (streaming processor): arithmatic/logic ops

+SM (streaming multi-processors): multiple sp, warp(SIMD) schedulers, special-function units and load/store units (memory)

+host
+device

+each thread block run on a single SM (streaming multiprocessors), shared memory and synch

+Thrust does all CUDA API calls for you.
+So while you can use Thrust algorithms on manually allocated memory or pass the memory from a thrust::device_vector to a kernel, you don't need cudaMalloc and cudaMemcpy,

 ## Memory

+### Global memory
+coalesced memory access: same as cpu-programming warp access contiguous memory locations

+### Readonly constant memory cachable
+  Total constant memory (Kbytes) 64.0

+### Readonly texture memroy cachable
+2d access, interpolation addressmodes

 ### Memory Program persp
 cudaMalloc, cudafree, cudaMemcpy all could be hidden using Thrust lib

 ### Memory performance
 global: off-chip